-Special commission income and expense are recognized in profit or loss using the effective interest method.
+Special commission income and expense are recognized in the statement of income using the effective interest method.
 The 'effective interest rate' is the rate that exactly discounts estimated future cash payments or receipts through the expected life of the financial instrument to or the amortized cost of the financial instrument.